PERIOD (TITIK)

 Question Marks or Exclamation Points in Quotations

-If a question or exclamation is quoted directly, the quotation contains the question mark or exclamation point.
+If a question or exclamation is quoted directly, the

 If the question or exclamation is at the end of the quotation, the question mark or exclamation point comes before the closing quotation mark.